webix-hub/gitbook-webix-jet/quickstart.md

 As you can see, this module returns an object that differs from those we described earlier.
 There are two variants of the return object.
 It can be simply a description of interface or a JetView based class, which can have:

-- the *config* method, that return the interface of the component that will be initialized.
+- the *config* method, that returns the interface of the component that will be initialized.
 In our example it’s a datatable;
 - the *init* method specifies the component initialization behavior, in our case data from the records model will be loaded into the view after its creation.